 Children’s Literacy Foundation (CLiF)

-In-kind grants to New Hampshire and Vermont social services providers, community organizations, and school-based programs to promote literacy for at-risk and low-income children (ages 0-12).
+In-kind grants to New Hampshire and Vermont social services providers, community organizations, and school-based programs to promote literacy for at-risk and low-income children between the ages of 0 and 12.
 This program offers new quality books, inspiring literacy activities, and program support.
 Applicants must serve low-income families and other children who are at-risk of growing up with low literacy skills.

 Activities and Support: